If you’ve been wondering whether or not a Russian Tortoise will get too big for you to handle as a pet, then you’ve come to the right place.

 In conclusion, Russian tortoises are a great starter pet and if you take care of them right they will live to be 40 years old.
 You can mate them when the female is 4-5 inches long and they are full grown at 8-10 inches long.
 They love to burrow, keep warm and be left alone.

-There are lots of great choices for books on Russian tortoise care.
 Many people go into this sort of pet ownership without a great deal of information.
-It’s a good idea to research animal behavior before getting any pets at all, but it’s even more important with certain animals as opposed to
+It’s a good idea to research animal behavior before getting any pets at all, but it’s even more important with certain animals as opposed to others.

 Have you ever thought about purchasing a Russian Tortoise?
 If so, this is the article for you!
 There are many things that you need to know about this unique animal before driving to the pet store with all intention of bringing home a new companion.
 Some things about the Russian Tortoise may surprise you, some may not, but these are the main things that you definitely need to know.